P-p-H-d/mlib/README.md

 ##### M\_SEQ(init, end)

-Generate a sequence of number from 'init' to 'end'
+Generate a sequence of number from 'init' to 'end' (included)

         M_SEQ(1, 6)
         ==>